 Another major difference is that Crunchyroll isn't limited to anime.
 They have a range of live-action TV shows such as the Death Note live-action, as well as J-dramas.

-The standard subscription for Cruchroll was recently changed to $7.99 per month to reflect the enhanced services and variety it offers.
+The standard subscription for Cruchroll is $7.99 per month to reflect the enhanced services and variety it offers.
 For $9.99, viewers gain access to other cartoon channels including Cartoon Hangover, NickSplat, and others.
 For a monthly $14.99 users additionally get discounts at the MunchPak and Right Stuff Anime stores.

 For Funimation, the monthly price is $5.99, but for only an additional $2 a month, users get up to five simultaneous streams, deals in the store, and offline mobile downloads.
 For $99.9 per year, you also get 2 rentals and an anniversary gift each year.

-Although Funimation is has a cheaper option, Crunchyroll has a much more diverse library for just a little more, while also offering manga and other goods.
-So, while it’s slightly more expensive, this feels justified, making it hard to declare one as better priced than the other.
+Although Funimation is a cheaper option, Crunchyroll had a much more diverse library for just a little more, and that was before the merger.

-Judging from discussions within online fan communities, the choice often boils down to what you prioritize: a great variety with subtitles, or a decent, but more limited variety, largely English dubbed.
+In the past, the choice would often boil down to what you prioritized: a great variety with subtitles, or a decent, but more limited variety, largely English dubbed.

 Now, it seems that we are shifting to an anime era where all great features will be concentrated in one streaming service.
 This means fewer dilemmas over favorite titles, but also less antagonism.

 The sheer variety of Crunchyroll and the authenticity of listening to the original Japanese has made it more attractive to many users even before the merger, but, in the near future, Funimation might close, meaning that more and more users will shift to Crunchyroll.